DinPX/DinPX.github.io/README.md

 ## Features
 - Animations can be turned off with `prefers-reduced-motion`
     - Helpful for visitors who want/need less motions
+- Theme options (on the top right corner of the banner)
 - Chat box powered by [Chattable by xobyte](https://iframe.chat/).
 - Tooltips on hovered items by [xobyte](https://andrew-grider.com/).
 - Pet sim game powered by [GifyPet by MelonKing](https://gifypet.neocities.org/).